patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ```
 **End-to-end Data project** in the e-commerce and retail industries covering the full process of data exploitation, including Data Engineering skills, Data Science skills, and Data Analytic skills, and how to automate ML lifecycle management (MLOps).

+***Disclaimer**: This documentation not only focused on outcomes, but also explained concepts and details for reproduction*

 ## **Context**

 It's crucial in nowadays to emphasize data existing and make the most use of it. **The project was created to practice and demonstrate the full process of data exploitation** covering setting up environments, ETL process, Web Scraping, Data Visualization, Machine Learning Model Development, and Model Deployment using E-commerce data.

 ## **Table of Contents**:
+*(latest revised: July 2023, Aug 2023, Oct 2024, Nov 2024)*
 1. [Setting up Environment](#1-setting-up-environment)
     - 1.1 [Setting up Overall Services (containers)](#11-setting-up-overall-services-containers)
 2. [ETL (Extract, Transform, Load): Writing DAGs and Managing Cloud Services](#2-etl-process-writing-dags-and-managing-cloud-services)